serpenscaput/wl9/Ultimate Wolfenstein/Ultimate Wolfenstein - Readme.txt

 me of bugs.
 I'll make a new version also if I decide  or make every episode have 10 levels.

-E-mail of bugs or levels that you would like to share at willmann@online.ee with subject WolfBug.Plaese write also your thougts what whould cause the bugs.
+E-mail of bugs or levels that you would like to share at willmann (at) online.ee with subject WolfBug.Plaese write also your thougts what whould cause the bugs.
 Comments and Questions at same address with subject WolfQ.
 I get damn lot of mails, and I don't have time to read them all.